-Application has been made to the MN and NM Boards of Physical Therapy Examiners.
+Application has been made to the NM Boards of Physical Therapy Examiners.

 This course meets the basic criteria of the MD Board of Physical Therapy Examiners.

-This course has been approved by the NJ, NV, OH, OK, TN Physical Therapy Association.
+This course has been approved by the MN, NJ, NV, OH, OK, TN Physical Therapy Association.

 Approved by the FL Physical Therapy Association for 17 CE Hours.
 Approved provider by the NY State Board of Physical Therapy for 17.4 contact hours (1.74 CEUs).
 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 17 contact hours.